Should I update to the latest firmware?

 Be aware that some carriers put limitations on use of IoT features with roaming SIM cards.
 Power Saving Mode (PSM) is a feature that is not always available with roaming cards, and the Thingy:91 battery life and GPS functionality depend on it.
 If you can’t connect and get GPS with the included SIM card, please order an IoT SIM from your local carrier.

-When will source code be available for the Thingy:91 application?
+Is the source code available for the Thingy:91 application?

 I get "Socket error: POLLHUP" when running the Thingy:91 example.
 What should I do?